 First, here are some of the pros of living in Japan.

-Information on domestic travel is available anywhere on the Internet, and if your someone who likes new experiences, then Japan is really a treasure trove of customs, local festivals, and tradition.
+Information on domestic travel is available anywhere on the Internet, and if you’re someone who likes new experiences, then Japan is really a treasure trove of customs, local festivals, and tradition.

 Is living in Japan more affordable than Western countries?
-The answer is both yes and no. The reality of the economy in 2023 is an unpleasant situation for everyone in the world, and the Japanese Yen to United States Dollar ratio is equally distressing.
+The answer is both yes and no. The reality of the economy right now is an unpleasant situation for everyone in the world, and the Japanese Yen to United States Dollar ratio is equally distressing.

 However, rent is fairly reasonable, and the cost of living in some ways is a bit more affordable.